douglas-j-bothwell/hd-convert/_test-files/images-regex-test/docs/README.md

 2. Select your Project and click on **Pipelines** and click on **Input Sets**.
 3. Click **New Input Set** and select **Import From Git**.![](https://files.helpdocs.io/kw8ldg1itf/articles/j7kdfi3640/1658829738986/screenshot-2022-07-26-at-3-30-31-pm.png)The **Import Input Set From Git** settings appear.![](https://files.helpdocs.io/kw8ldg1itf/articles/j7kdfi3640/1658830029315/screenshot-2022-07-26-at-11-18-41-am.png)

-# TEST 2 -- Image Link does have Filename Extension
+# TEST 2 -- Image Link does not have Filename Extension

 ** Intended behavior:** Regex captures the image up to the closing paren.
 ** current behavior:**  Regex misses this reference b/c it doesn't include an extension (.jpg or .png)